vegaprotocol/vega/DEBUG_WITH_DLV.md

     ```bash
     DEBUGVEGA=yes make build
     ```
 - Now open ideally two terminal windows.
 In the first one launch `tendermint` as you normally would.
 To hard-reset the chain and start from scratch use `tendermint unsafe_reset_all && tendermint init && tendermint node  2>./tendermint.stderr.out 1>./tendermint.stdout.out`.
+Now launch the `dlv` debugger with `V E G A` by running

+    ```bash
+    dlv exec /path/to/vega/cmd/vega/vega-dbg --headless --listen=:2345 --log --api-version=2 -- node
+    ```
-Now launch the `dlv` debugger with `V E G A` by running `dlv exec /path/to/vega/cmd/vega/vega-dbg --headless --listen=:2345 --log --api-version=2 -- node` again replacing the path to match where your git copy of trading core lives.
+    again replacing the path to match where your git copy of trading core lives.
 If all went well you'll see something like:

     ```
     API server listening at: [::]:2345